 President & CEO

 Al is a former Army Captain with a Human Resources background.
-He has been featured and quoted by media outlets from Atlanta, GA to Nairobi, Kenya; including CNN, New York Times, FOX, NBC, PBS, Atlanta Journal & Constitution, Chicago Sun Times and Business Intelligence Magazine.
+He has been featured and quoted by media outlets from Atlanta, GA to Nairobi, Kenya; including CNN, USA Today, New York Times, NBC, PBS, Atlanta Journal & Constitution, Chicago Sun Times and Business Intelligence Magazine.
 Al has worked with people from all walks of life; from CEO′s to sanitation workers and every occupation in between.
 He has provided diversity counsel to civic and religious leaders, political officials, and television news personnel.
 He learned about managing diversity very early in life via personal interactions with Dr. Martin L. King, Jr′s staff, and later honed his diversity skills in the Army (one of the largest and most diverse organizations in the world) where he held numerous executive positions, including Equal Opportunity Officer (the military equivalent to Diversity Manager).

 | Dr. C.T.
 Vivian